matomo-org/developer-documentation/docs/custom-reports-extended.md

     $data->applyQueuedFilters();

     // we could create a new instance by using new DataTable(),
-    // but we would loose DataTable metadata, which can be useful.
+    // but we would lose DataTable metadata, which can be useful.
     $result = $data->getEmptyClone($keepFilters = false);

     foreach ($data->getRows() as $visitRow) {